 Double Declining Balance

-The double declining tension method is an increased form of reduction under which most of the reduction associated with a fixed asset is recognized during the first few years of its useful life.
-This approach is plausible under either of the following two precedence:
+The double-declining tension method is an increased form of the reduction under which most of the reduction associated with a fixed asset is recognized during the first few years of its useful life.
+This approach is plausible under either of the following two precedences:

 - When the utility of an asset is being exhausted at a more rapid rate during the early component of its useful life;